 Section BART Management Language OIG Language Terminology There is an inherent conflict between transit and audit terminology where some of the same words have different definitions.
 Audit terminology might be misinterpreted and cause concern among those not familiar with the terms.
 BART recommends adding a glossary and this footnote: The terminology used in this charter is based upon standard audit language and not meant to be specific to transit agency operations.
 Agree that the footnote will be helpful and should be enough by itself to avoid any misconceptions so that a glossary isn't needed.
-Resolution Brief Terminology section added at end of Charter
+Resolution Brief Terminology section added at end of Char Brief Terminology section added at end of Charter